bilment/FinancialTracker/README.md

 - addPayment method has been demonstrated. [addPayment.png](imgs/addPayment.png)
 - LedgerMenu has been demonstrated.
 [All Ledger Menu.png](imgs/All%20Ledger%20Menu.png)
 - Show Deposits has been demonstrated.
 [Deposits.png](imgs/Deposits.png)
+- Show Payments has been demonstrated.
+[Payments.png](imgs/Payments.png)
+- Search by Vendor has been demonstrated.
+[Search by Vendor.png](imgs/Search%20by%20Vendor.png)
+- Year to Date has been demonstrated.
+[Year To Date.png](imgs/Year%20To%20Date.png)

 ## Future Work